tosmi-ansible/ansible-pipeline-demo/README.md

 #### Step 6: Check the pipeline for errors

-If ansible-lint runs successfully the pipeline will automaticall merge the code from the _main_ branch into into _development_ and trigger a run of the _Pipeline - SOE - Development hosts_ template.
+If ansible-lint runs successfully the pipeline will automatically merge the code from the _main_ branch into into _development_ and trigger a run of the _Pipeline - SOE - Development hosts_ template.

 If the job succeeds successfully the pipeline creates a merge request